 I think I’ll start on a positive note.
 Baby 1 at her tiny 18 months adores her little brother and it appears mutual.
 She makes him giggle, she loves him, cuddles him, kisses him and makes sure we all give him attention.
 It is a heart melter.
 I am also told by just about everyone, they will grow up together and be best of friends, I really do hope this is true as I can’t imagine anything better than having a sibling for a best friend.

-Of course there is some bad times and I’m not one to shy away from that.
-For example the hardest thing of late has been the dreaded sleep, or lack thereof.
-By time baby 2 came along baby 1 was sleeping through the night and I’m talking 7.30 – 8.30/9.30 sometimes even 10 – I know I am sorry, please done hate me (if it helps, she had me up every hour for the first 12 weeks of her life and every couple thereafter until about 10 months).
-But for the last couple of months both babies seem to have been on speed.
-Baby 2 would wake for a feed I would just get him back off to hear baby 1 start to grumble followed by a an almighty scream.
+Of course, there are some insane bad times and I’m not one to shy away from that.
+For example, the hardest thing of late has been the dreaded sleep or lack thereof.
+By the time baby 2 came along baby 1 was sleeping through the night and I’m talking 7.30 – 8.30/9.30 sometimes even 10 – I know I am sorry, please do hate me (if it helps, she had me up every hour for the first 12 weeks of her life and every couple thereafter until about 10 months).
+But for the last couple of months, both babies seem to have been on speed.
+Baby 2 would wake for a feed I would just get him back off to hear baby 1 start to grumble followed by an almighty scream.
 I’d then spend the next 2 hours getting her to sleep, just in time for baby 1 to wake for the next feed.

 FML.
-An average of 4 hours broken sleep over a prolonged period is the work of the devil, as we all know.
+An average of 4 hours of broken sleep over a prolonged period is the insane work of the devil, as we all know.

 Simply put this is me.
 I’m not talking about the physical sense here although there is no eye cream good enough to counteract the night feed lines I have developed.
 But the person I once was does seem to be a thing of the past.

-As for my brain power, well I get through the day and I don’t feel I can ask for much more at the minute.
+As for my brainpower, well I get through the day and I don’t feel I can ask for much more at the minute.
 So for all my friends out there, old and new, I am sorry if I am only half there or not at all sometimes.
-I don’t love you any less, in fact more than ever, I think (hope) I’m just stuck inside a bubble of incomprehensible and all consuming baby take over that will one day ease up and be over…simultaneously.
+I don’t love you any less, in fact, more than ever, I think (hope) I’m just stuck inside a bubble of the incomprehensible and all-consuming baby take over that will one day ease up and be over…simultaneously.

-So yes 2 babies in 11 months is hard but 1 baby or 2 babies in any time is hard.
+So yes 2 babies in 11 months are hard but 1 baby or 2 babies at any time is hard.
 That being said, with it comes so much good, happiness and love that I couldn’t give two shits if there was 11 months or 11 years between them.
 I love them the way they are and enjoy every day I have with them (most of it anyway).
-Although before the sound of chirping birds takes over, I must confess, I wrote this post after baby 1 spent the day being sick and baby 2s attention seeking ways drove me to open a bottle of wine …
+Although before the sound of chirping birds takes over, I must confess, I wrote this post after baby 1 spent the day being sick and baby 2s insane attention-seeking ways drove me to open a bottle of wine …